-We are pleased to announce the 16th Annual Woody Guthrie Fellowship application is now open.
-Deadline June 16, 2022.
+The application window for the 16th Annual Woody Guthrie Fellowship is now closed.

 The BMI Foundation, in cooperation with the Woody Guthrie Center, annually awards up to $5,000 for scholarly research at the Woody Guthrie Archives.
 For more than a decade, the program has funded a variety of extensive research projects culminating in books, essays, lectures, curricula, public performances, artwork, and other classroom materials that illustrate Woody Guthrie’s lasting cultural impact.